lgbouma/yieldCode/README.md

   If this works, congratulations!
 You've simulated looking at 0.3% of the sky with TESS, for a `shemi_nhemi_nhemi` mission (2 year primary, one year staying in the northern hemisphere).
   You should have two output files, `temp_test-pri.fits` and `temp_list-ext.fits`.
-  These are the output files from the primary and extended missions (note that the way this works, if you just want primary missions without any kind of extended mission junk, you only need to pay attention to `temp_test-pri.fits`).
+  These are the output files from the primary and extended missions with all the information about the simulated planets you detected (note that the way this works, if you just want primary missions without any kind of extended mission junk, you only need to pay attention to `temp_test-pri.fits`).